anabaei/codeCore/Day36_ManyToMany/aswesome_Many_to_Many/README.md

 with merge it shuffle in when you log in, so big differenes in rebase is time order would change in order to the way we add them to master branch but in merge the order automatically fix based on the last time they edited.

+git log --oneline  --graph
+git pull --rebase
+git config

+#### VPS
+#### AWS
+using ducker to deploy, you have your rails app inside that container and push it inside in AWS Ducker EC2